-Starting 2019, the Company's registered office, which is also its principal place of business, is 41st Floor, The Finance Centre, 26th Street corner 9th Avenue Bonifacio Global City, Brgy.
+The Company's registered office, which is also its principal place of business, is 41st Floor, The Finance Centre, 26th Street corner 9th Avenue Bonifacio Global City, Brgy.
 Fort Bonifacio, Taguig City, Metro Manila, 1635.
-During the Annual Stockholders' Meeting of the Corporation on 03 May 2018, the stockholders of the Corporation have approved the amendment of its Articles of Incorporation to change its Principal Office.
-The Company has obtained the requisite endorsement of the Department of Energy and approval of the Securities and Exchange Commission on 25 September 2018 and 25 January 2019, respectively.
+On August 10, 2022, the Board has approved the change in corporate name of the Company to "Shell Pilipinas Corporation" and the amendment and broadening of the Corporation's Secondary Purpose to include retail trade as it aims to grow its non-fuel retail segment.